-Researchers from Harvard Medical School have determined that mice allergens are responsible for many childhood asthma symptoms.
+Researchers from Harvard Medical School have determined that allergies to mice are associated with many childhood asthma symptoms.

 The researchers tested 29 schools and over 180 classrooms in Boston area in the fall and spring.
 They found that mice allergens peak in the springtime in schools and classrooms, and this corresponds with a spike in the children’s asthma symptoms.

 The researchers tested the air and furniture/flooring for the allergens.
 Basements and cafeterias were tested along with classrooms.
 The schools tested had an average age of 64 years.

 The researchers also conducted environmental assessments using surveys and questionnaires in addition to the sampling of each environment.

 The researchers found that the mice allergen Mus M1was detected in 97% of the schools and 92% of homes tested.
 But schools also had significantly greater abundance of these allergens.

 Nonetheless, most of the schools and homes tested did not have any signs of mice during the inspections.
 For example, in the spring, 162 of the environments showed no signs of mice and only 20 showed any signs of mice.
 Still signs of mice did correlate with greater amounts of mice allergens found.

 Other mice-related allergens found were Bla G2 and Der P1.
 These were found in fewer instances.
 Bla G2, for example, was found in only 1.2% of the schools and 3% of the children’s homes.